-Generally, many of the documents related to the transfer of a watercraft or outboard motor between two parties must be notarized.
+Generally, under current law, many of the documents related to the transfer of a watercraft or outboard motor between two parties must be notarized.
 This is particularly true for the transfer of a watercraft or outboard motor between two parties in the course of a casual sale.
-The notarization requirements under prior law were less clear when a registered watercraft dealer was one of the parties to the transfer.
+The notarization requirements are less clear when a registered watercraft dealer is one of the parties to the transfer.

-The act expressly removes the notary requirements when a registered watercraft dealer is a party to the transfer of a watercraft or outboard motor (i.e., either the buyer or the seller) for all of the following documents:
+The bill expressly removes the notary requirements when a registered watercraft dealer is a party to the transfer of a watercraft or outboard motor (i.e., either the buyer or the seller) for all of the following documents: